pitosalas/cleancont/output/2023-04-28-Ruby-s-Switch-Statement-is-More-Flexible-Than-You-Thought-rain-1.md

 ---
 title: "Ruby’s Switch Statement is More Flexible Than You Thought"
-subtitle: "[ Ruby's Switch Statement is More Flexible Than You Thought](<"
+subtitle: "Ruby's Switch Statement is More Flexible Than You Thought"
 category: "uncategorized"
 tags: []
 date: "2023-04-28"